 Following the change in reporting structure, each of the industrial activities and marketing activities business segments covers the Group's main commodity divisions: metals and minerals and energy products, with the Group's marketing activities underpinned by ownership interests in controlled and non-controlled industrial assets.
-The Group's activities related to agricultural products are operated through Glencore Agri, a joint venture in which the Group has a 49.9 per cent. ownership interest, and are now reported through the marketing activities business segment within "corporate and other" activities.
+The Group's activities related to agricultural products are operated through Viterra Ltd (formerly Glencore Agri) ("Viterra"), a joint venture in which the Group has a 49.9 per cent. ownership interest, and are now reported through the marketing activities business segment within "corporate and other" activities.